hashgraph/stablecoin-studio/contracts/README.md

 ## Create Stable Coins
-Once the Factory has been deployed (or if you are using the common Factory), creating stable coins is very simple, just invoking one single method of the Factory's Logic : `deployStableCoin(...)`
+Once the Factory has been deployed (or if you are using the common Factory), creating stable coins is very simple, just invoke one single method of the Factory's Logic : `deployStableCoin(...)`
 > it can be easily done from the CLI and/or UI of the project, for more information on that check their respective README.md

 These are the steps the creation method will perform when creating a new stable coin:
-- Deploy Stable Coin Logic smart contract (*HederaERC20.sol*).
-- Deploy Stable Coin Proxy Admin smart contract (*HederaERC20ProxyAdmin.sol*).
+- Deploy **Stable Coin Proxy Admin smart contract** (*HederaERC20ProxyAdmin.sol*).
 - Transfer the Stable Coin Proxy Admin ownership to the sender account.
-- Deploy Stable Coin Proxy smart contract (*HederaERC20Proxy.sol*) setting the implementation contract (*Stable Coin Logic smart contract*) and the admin (*Stable Coin Proxy Admin smart contract*).
+- Deploy **Stable Coin Proxy smart contract** (*HederaERC20Proxy.sol*) setting the implementation contract (*The HederaERC20 contract's address you provided as an input argument) and the admin (*Stable Coin Proxy Admin smart contract*).
-- Initilaizing the Proxy.
+- Initilaizing the Stable Coin Proxy.
 The initialization will create the underlying token.
 - Associating the Token to the deploying account.

 # Upgrade

 In order to make all our smart contract's implementation upgradable, we are using the _Transparent Proxy_ pattern combined with the _Proxy admin_ pattern, both from OpenZeppelin, you can find more information about these two patterns [here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent_proxy).

 The Factory's and the Stable Coins's logic can be upgraded at any time using the account that was used to either deploy it the first time (for the Factory) or create it (for the Stable Coins).

 ## Upgrade Factory